 The Plan will support development which allocates space for cultural, leisure and tertiary education use classes, and shared business / co-working space for:

 - i.
 Music, ballet and arts classes for children and adults - ii.
-Tertiary education classes and courses, such as those run by the University of the Third Age.
+Tertiary education classes and courses, such as those run by the University of the Third Age - iii.
+NHS GP practices.